In this exhaustive guide, we analyze all Honda CR-V generations isolating the best and worst model years for you.

 The Worst Years: 2007, 2008

-The 2007 model year kicked off the third generation with a high number of complaints.
+The 2007 model year kicked off the third generation with a significant number of complaints.
 Most complaints were centered around airbags and electrical issues related to doors, locks, and linkages.
 Owners reported that the lock actuator would fail, leading to doors locking and unlocking while driving.

 Best & Worst Years for Honda CR-V 4th Generation (2012-2016)